realworldocaml/book/en/foreign-function-interface.md

 ### Defining arrays

-Arrays in C are contiguous blocks of the same value.
+Arrays in C are contiguous blocks of the same type of value.
 Any of the basic types defined earlier can be allocated as blocks via the `Array` module.

 ```frag
 ((typ ocaml)(name ctypes/ctypes.mli)(part 5))